A Well-Read Tart

 Book Cover of THE BOOK OF LONGINGS

-It’s long been debated whether Jesus (yep, as in “Christ Superstar”) had a female partner (hello, The Da Vinci Code), and Kidd’s novel takes this controversial idea and runs with it, creating Ana, the spirited, devoted, and forgotten wife of Jesus.
 This exquisite story takes you to Sepphoris, Nazareth, Jerusalem, and even Egypt, bringing ancient times vividly to life.
-Monk’s dedication to historical research is impressive, and her attention to detail is enchanting, particularly in the chapters set in Egypt.
+Kidd’s dedication to historical research is impressive.
+Her attention to detail is enchanting, particularly in the chapters set in Egypt.

-And, stay tuned for my book-inspired recipe: Chickpea Burgers with Mint Tahini Carrot Slaw.
+Stay tuned for my book-inspired recipe: Chickpea Burgers with Mint Tahini Carrot Slaw.

 Leave a Reply